AmberSahdev/Open-Interface/README.md

 # Open-Interface

-A high-level voice-driven way to interact with computers
+A high-level, voice-driven way to control computers using LLMs

 ### Many things it's bad at
-- Accurate spatial-reasoning and hence clicking on things
+- Accurate spatial-reasoning and hence clicking buttons
 - Keeping track of itself in tabular contexts like excel and google sheets
--
+- Navigating complex GUI-rich applications like iMovie, etc.